*Updated 2024

 Good for the wallet & the environment

 Smart home technology is more cost- and energy-efficient than traditional home appliances and electronics.
 Since connected appliances are designed to work with the least amount of energy needed, this cuts down on gas, electric and water bills.
 In fact, a US Environmental Protection Agency study reported that owners using smart home technology solely for thermostat control saved between 10%-30% on their energy bill.
-Take new sensor technology in smart shower systems, which saves money by maximizing water usage and minimizing waste.
+Take sensor technology in smart shower systems, which saves money by maximizing water usage and minimizing waste.

 Boosts self-sufficiency